pyrmont/articles.inqk.net/src/_posts/2019-07-13-how-to-github-pr-rebasing.md

 And that's it.
 As the Stack Overflow answer points out:

 > ...force pushing is _dangerous_, and you can lose commits with it.
 Only use it if you're absolutely sure you know what you're doing, like right here, where you intentionally want to drop the old, useless commits in the pre-rebase... branch.

+I hope that's useful for someone and/or me.